arshad-fullstack-developer/event_managment/README.md

 User Authentication: Powered by Laravel Breeze for secure login/registration.

 API Authentication: Secured with Laravel Sanctum for robust API protection.

+AssignEvent: with Email Notification: When an event is created, the user will receive an email notification with event details.

 🔧 Technologies Used
 Backend: Laravel 8.x, Laravel Breeze, Sanctum